Visitors up to 90 days

 - email forwarding service for addresses like email@example.com, e.g. firstname.lastname@example.org

-- permission to operate remote station OH2A, which any member of SRAL can operate using a web browser — with no additional station hardware needed!
+- permission to operate remote station OH3N (previously call was OH2A), which any member of SRAL can operate using a web browser — with no additional station hardware needed!

 Questions about amateur radio in Finland can be sent to email@example.com.

 For more information about frequencies see the band plans linked below: